Bond Calculator

 Sophisticated investors care about more than just return; they care about risk.
 In the bond market, the primary danger is Interest Rate Risk—the risk that rising rates will reduce the value of your bond portfolio.
 To measure this, we use Duration and Convexity.

-Modified Duration is derived from Macaulay Duration and is a direct measure of price sensitivity.
+- Modified Duration: A direct measure of price sensitivity.
 It tells you the approximate percentage change in a bond's price for a 1% change in yield.
+If a bond has a Modified Duration of 7.5 years, and interest rates rise by 1%, the bond's price will fall by approximately 7.5%.

 5. Premium vs. Discount Bonds